 Whether it’s a rash, a tummy ache or a minor accident, kids don’t always get sick during doctors’ office hours.
-That’s why Seattle Children’s has Urgent Care Clinics in Bellevue, Mill Creek and Seattle.
+That’s why Seattle Children’s Hospital has Urgent Care Clinics in Bellevue, Federal Way, Mill Creek and Seattle.
 No appointment is necessary.
 Wait times and out-of-pocket costs for urgent care are typically less than an emergency room visit.

 Remember, if your child's illness or injury is life-threatening, call 911.

 You do not need an appointment or a referral.

 - Monday through Friday: 5 p.m. to 10:30 p.m.

 - Weekends and holidays (listed below): 11 a.m. to 8 p.m.

 Bellevue Urgent Care

 Federal Way Urgent Care

 Mill Creek Urgent Care